quacksouls/lyf/doc/object.md

 ```

 Each object above is like a map.
 The name `sam` is like the name you assign a
 map.
-Each of the attributes (or properties) `name`, `age`, `likes`, and
+Each of the attributes (or properties) `name`, `age`, `like`, and `dislike`
-`dislikes` is like a key.
-The corresponding values are, well, values associated
+can be understood as a key.
+The corresponding values are, well, values
-with keys.
-To retrieve the value associated with a property, use the dot
+associated with keys.
+To retrieve the value associated with a property, use the
-notation:
+dot notation:

 ```js
 objectName.propertyName;